JessWinn/Houndshark-Mitogenomics/README.md

 A tree is rejected if its p-value < 0.05 (marked with a - sign) for KH, SH and AU tests.
 _bp-RELL_ and _c-ELW_ return posterior weights which are not p-values.
 The weights sum up to 1 across the trees tested.

-### STEP 6.5: test the hypothesis of equal frequencies.
+### STEP 6.5: Test the hypothesis of equal frequencies.

 Conduct a χ2-test to determine whether the frequency of gene trees (gCF) and sites (sCF) supporting the two alternative topologies differ significantly as implemented in Lanfear’s R script (Minh et al., 2020) in R v.4.1.2 (R Core Team, 2021).
 ***[Script saved in "Scripts" folder]

-### STEP 6.6: visualising and analysing trees
+### STEP 6.6: Visualising and analysing trees

 1. Open all nex.treefile from the ML and BI analyses in FigTree and root at the outgroup.
 2. Align nodes and view in increasing order.